Where To Drink Good Wine Outside guide image

 Underneath Holborn Viaduct is The Winemakers Club, a candlelit wine bar in a couple of 150-year-old arches that looks like the kind of place Hannibal Lector would drink a nice chianti.
 Winemakers is best suited for the evening thanks to its underground setting, and the alfresco space out front, also under the viaduct, has an added rain-protection benefit.
 The wine selection is good, as are the prices, and it’s a great spot to try something new.
 Not least their raclette toastie.

 Along a quiet residential road and signalled by a buttercup-yellow awning, Hector’s is a petite cave à manger in De Beauvoir (that is, a small wine bar which also does snacks like tinned fish and crisps—but it doesn’t sound quite so good in English, does it).
 It’s a bottle shop earlier on in the day, with corks popped and glasses of the fizzy, funky, and fine variety poured from late afternoon.
-On warm evenings, there’s no better place to live out your Parisian fantasy as seating spills out onto the pavement and all the très chic people come out to drink, eat, and be merry.
+On warm evenings, there’s no better place to live out your Parisian fantasy as seating spills onto the pavement and all the très chic people come out to drink, eat, and be merry.

 Chase Sapphire Card Ad